nazandre/GraphAnalyzer/README.md

 # GraphAnalyzer

 GraphAnalyzer is a tool to efficiently analyze undirected and unweighted graphs.
-It is efficient both in terms of time and memory usage.
-Moreover, it is optimized for sparse graphs.
+It is efficient both in terms of computation time and memory usage.
+GraphAnalyzer is optimized for sparse graphs.

 For now, it only print the diameter and the radius of the graph in input.